Lumpy skin disease

 The main route of transmission between animals is thought to be mechanical transmission by arthropod vectors such as biting flies, mosquitoes and possibly ticks.

-Direct contact between infected animals is considered to play a minor or negligible role in virus transmission.
+Direct contact between infected animals is considered to play a minor role in virus transmission.

 Infected bulls can excrete the virus in semen and experimental transmission has been demonstrated.